dwrobel/flatcam/README.md

 - updated the border for fit view on OpenGL graphic mode
 - Calibration Tool - added preferences values
 - Calibration Tool - more work on it
+- reverted this change: "selected object in Project used to ask twice for UI build" because it will not build the UI when a tab is closed for Document object and the object is selected

 8.12.2019